 Yes, many companies offer a multi-pet discount if you insurer more than one pet with them.

-We love being there for all your cats and dogs so our multi pet insurance offers a 15% multi-pet discount when you insure more than one pet on the same policy.
-This is the biggest multi-pet discount on the market although our multi-pet discount is not currently available on our Value 2k policy.
+We love being there for all your cats and dogs so our multi pet insurance offers a discount of up to 15% when you insure more than one pet on the same policy.
+(Our multi-pet discount is not currently available on our Value 2k policy).

 No all companies offer a multi-pet discount but they should still let you insure multiple pets with them.

 Is dental cover included in my pet insurance?